Skip to main content

 sudo yum install -y openssl net-tools krb5-libs libicu zlib procps-ng

-Then the package can be installed using the following command:
+The Pathfinder Server can be installed using the following command:

 sudo rpm -i Pathfinder.Server.Installer-X.X.X.rpm

-In order to change the database configuration later you can access the wizard using: sudo pathfinder-server -c
+• To change the database configuration later you can access the wizard using: sudo pathfinder-server -c

-The status of the Pathfinder Server Service can be checked using: sudo systemctl status pathfinder-server.service
+• The status of the Pathfinder Server Service can be checked using: sudo systemctl status pathfinder-server.service

-To view an ongoing log use: sudo journalctl -fu pathfinder-server.service
+• To view an ongoing log use: sudo journalctl -fu pathfinder-server.service

-The service can be manually started, stopped and restarted using the corresponding command: sudo systemctl start|stop|restart pathfinder-server.service
+• The service can be manually started, stopped, and restarted using the corresponding command: sudo systemctl start|stop|restart pathfinder-server.service

 Installation directories